 The Company has elected the fair value option of accounting for its investment in Windset.
 The calculation of fair value utilizes significant unobservable inputs, including projected cash flows, growth rates, and discount rates.
 As a result, the Company's investment in Windset is considered to be a Level 3 measurement investment.
-There was no change in the fair value of the Company's investment in Windset for the three months ended August 25, 2019.
+The change in the fair value of the Company's investment in Windset for the three and nine months ended February 23, 2020 was due to the Company's 26.9% minority interest in the change in the fair market value of Windset during the period.